What is a loan agreement?

 Why use our loan agreement templates?

-However, for private lending and personal loans they are very flexible, allowing you to make, more or less, the deal you choose.
+All these loan agreement templates are drawn outside the National Credit Act 2005 Whilst that makes them unsuitable for companies in the business of lending or providing credit, for private lending and personal loans they are very flexible, allowing you to make, more or less, the deal you choose.

 Our loan agreement templates are strong in law, favour the lender, and cover a large range of possible transactions.